Bonga is the first deep-water project for the Shell Nigeria Exploration and Production Company (SNEPCO) and for Nigeria.

-SNEPCO operates the field on behalf of the Nigerian National Petroleum Corporation (NNPC) under a production sharing contract, in partnership with Esso (20%), Nigeria Agip (12.5%) and Elf Petroleum Nigeria Limited (12.5%).
+SNEPCO operates the field on behalf of the Nigerian National Petroleum Corporation (NNPC) and its partners under a production sharing contract.
+The partners in the field include Shell (55%), Esso (20%), Total (12.5%) and Agip (12.5%).

-The real extent of the Bonga field is some 60km².
-After acquiring and processing 3D seismic data in 1993 / 94, the first Bonga discovery well was drilled between September 1995 and January 1996.
-Recoverable reserves are estimated at 600 million barrels of oil.
+The real extent of the Bonga field is approximately 60km².
+After acquiring and processing 3D seismic data in 1993-94, the first Bonga discovery well was drilled between September 1995 and January 1996.

-In May 2001, Shell drilled an exploration well on Bonga Southwest located some 10km southwest of the Bonga field.
+Shell drilled an exploration well on Bonga Southwest located 10km south-west of the Bonga field in May 2001.
 Bonga Southwest was drilled in a water depth of 1,245m.

 The well reached its final depth of 4,160m and was subsequently logged and suspended.
 It encountered a substantial amount of net oil sand.

-An initial evaluation of the well results indicated that the recoverable reserves discovered with Bonga Southwest were large enough to form the basis for a new deepwater development in OML118.
+An initial evaluation of the well indicated that the recoverable reserves discovered with Bonga Southwest were large enough to form the basis for new deep-water development in OML118.